 Students who have lost eligibility for financial aid due to not meeting the University’s SAP standards can be reinstated by successfully completing sufficient units to again meet all university SAP standards.
 SAP is evaluated for all students at the end of spring quarter.
 If a student believes they have regained eligibility prior to the posting of spring grades, the student should contact Financial Aid: firstname.lastname@example.org to be considered for reinstatement.

 Students who are academically disqualified from the University are no longer eligible to receive financial aid.
-A student who is academically reinstated to the university will need appeal with Financial Aid to be considered for financial aid reinstatement.
+A student who is academically reinstated to the university, or who is placed on academic probation, will have the conditions of their probation and academic plan reviewed by Financial Aid in order to be considered for Financial Aid reinstatement.

 Financial Aid Disbursements